openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/bodyOfFornix
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Body of fornix' is a central nervous system cell part cluster.
-It is part of the fornix of brain.
+   :definition: Is a central nervous system cell part cluster.
+Is part of the fornix of brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004680) ('is_a' and 'relationship')]
-   :description: Part of fornix adjacent to the crura where they join together at the midline underneath the corpus callosum
+   :description: Part of fornix adjacent to the crura where they join together at the midline underneath the corpus callosum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0004680)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101373
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0004680#body-of-fornix-1
    :name: body of fornix